egradman/obsidian-etherpad-lite/README.md

 # Etherpad-lite Obsidian Plugin

-**This is a very pre-release version!
-This code is likely to change!**

 My first draft of everything happens in Obsidian.
 The second draft usually happens in collaboration with others.
 I find myself cutting and pasting my work into a Google Doc, sharing the URL with coworkers, and replacing the original with a link to the Google Doc.
 This makes my work unsearchable, untaggable, and unlinkable.

 This plugin uses an Etherpad-Lite server as a lightweight collaboration tool.
 Etherpad-Lite is a web-based editor with no frills.
 I've always thought of it as the "pastebin of editors."
 With this plugin, you can upload any note to an Etherpad-Lite server, share the URL, and allow others to collaboratively edit.
 The document remains in your vault.
 Each time it's opened, its contents will be replaced with the latest version from the Etherpad-Lite server.